Everything seems to be going online these days and healthcare is no different.

 Here are the most important:

-• Data security: Telemedicine isn't completely safe from data breaches that could potentially put your patients' personal details at risk.
-This is why you should make sure that all the technologies you use, safeguard your patients’ sensitive information.
+- Data Security and Privacy: Telemedicine isn't completely safe from data breaches that could potentially put your patients' personal details at risk.
+Maintaining strict privacy standards, such as utilizing HIPAA compliant telemedicine platforms, is essential to protect sensitive health information.
 Both clinicians and patients should have confidence that information transmitted during telehealth meetings is private and secure.

 Telemedicine in Healthcare FAQ